thekrocker/Safa-ObjectPooling/README.md

 ### How To Use

 1. First of all, there is script called "Poolable".
 You need attach it to the game object that you are going to pool.
 We need that because Poolable has the necessary methods & properties to pull & push properly.
 2. Create a Spawner/Factory script.
-Create reference for the GameObject that you are going to pool
+Create reference for the GameObject that you are going to pool.
-3. Create Pool reference like this:
+3. We need to handle with Pool now.
+There is script that handles with Object Pooling called "ObjectPooling".
+Inside of the script, there are comments that explain methods functionality.
+Create Pool reference like this:
 `private ObjectPooling<Poolable> _cubePool;`
 4. Then in Awake/Start, we need to create the Pool:
 `_cubePool = new ObjectPooling<Poolable>(objToPool);`